-The National Jazz Workshop
+The National Jazz Workshop celebrates 12 years of Jazz Education in 2020!

-The National Jazz Workshop faculty represents the best jazz educators and performers from Washington, DC, an area known worldwide as one of the nationís most prestigious and innovative centers for jazz performance.
-Throughout the week students will receive instruction and coaching from National Jazz Workshop staff that is focused on raising the level of performance of each participant.
-The main goal of the workshop is to provide participants with the resources and direction to further develop and expand their individual skills throughout the year.
+Throughout the week students will receive instruction and coaching from National Jazz Workshop faculty that is focused on raising the level of performance of each participant.
+The main goal of the workshop is to provide participants with the resources and direction to further develop and expand individual skills during, after the camp, and throughout the year.

 - George Mason University in Fairfax, VA 2020 June 21-26.
 Commuter and overnight camp with evening activities.
 Hosted by Dr. Darden Purcell, Director of Jazz Studies.
 This camp only offers Performance and Vocal Tracks.
 Click above on "Registration" to register for this camp.

 - Shenandoah University in Winchester, VA 2020 July 12-17.
 Hosted by Dr. Robert Larson, Director of Jazz Studies.
 Commuter and overnight camp with evening activities.
 This camp offers Performance, Arranging, Recording, and limited vocal activities.
 Vocalists attending this camp will need to play an instrument in the Performance Track or be in the Performance or Recording Track.
 Click above on "Registration" to register for this camp.